rackerlabs/support-how-to/content/how-to/cloud-servers/create-your-first-website-on-cloud-servers-quickly/index.md

   - A Secure Shell (SSH) client application
   - An SSH File Transfer Protocol (SFTP) client application

-If you don't have a website to upload, you can use a [sample HTML file](download.html) that we created for this exercise.
-Right-click on the link to save the file.
+If you don't have a website to upload, you can use the following sample HTML file that we created for this exercise.
+Right-click the [link](download.html) to save the file and rename the file to **index.html**.

 ### Build the infrastructure

-In this section, you create your server, connect to it, and install the Apache&reg; web server package to turn the server into a web server.
+In this section, you create your server, connect to it, and install the Apache&reg; webserver package to turn the server into a web server.

 #### Create a cloud server